supervanya/flavoenzymes/README.md

 ⚠️ __Important__:
 - run all the commands from the root of the repo
 - On windows, replace `/` with `\` when specifying path
-- If you normally run python3 instead of python, try it if having difficulty setting up virtual environment
+- If you normally run `python3` instead of `python`, try it if having difficulty setting up virtual environment

 ## Getting Started